Haré+Guu: Plot

 The bank robber returns to exact his revenge on Weda for foiling him.
 When it looked like he was about to win, Dama shows up at the last minute to fight the bank robber.
 Dama ends up winning and the two eventually get married.

 Bel misses Weda and sends out a video letter to the jungle.
 Weda agrees to come back to the city to visit Bel and her mom.
 She drags Haré and Guu back with her.
 Haré becomes bored, so Weda enrolls him in school where he meets and instantly falls in love with Rita.
 Unfortunately, it works against Haré because the school bullies get jealous of the new friendship he has formed with Rita; they bully him.
 Haré finds out that he is nothing special to Rita because she likes to feel superior by being nice to everyone and not making any enemies.
 She is only looking out for her own self interests.
 Eventually, Rita sees Haré for the friend he is and learns to care about others.

 Weda resolves things at home, which allows Haré and Guu to return to the jungle.
 The village elder, who is basically a hairball now, is found while Haré gets help with Ame thanks to Adult Guu and the three residents in Guu's stomach.
 As life seems to go back to normal for Haré (as normal as life with Guu can be), assassins hired by Weda's siblings show up to kill her because of a new discovery that Weda was included in a later version of her father's will, entitling her to a part of the family fortune.
 Dama returns as one of the assassins hired to kill Weda, but Robert manages to talk her into going back to life with her husband.
-After seven attempts onher life, Weda resolves to go to the city to bring the fight to her siblings.
+After seven attempts on her life, Weda resolves to go to the city to bring the fight to her siblings.

 Weda goes to the city to settle things, and she brings all the kids from the jungle with her.
 They first run into trouble when two more assassins, Alex and Shirly, cause their plane to crash on an island.
 The two beg for their lives in front of Robert.
 On the island, they meet a muscle man named QP who becomes a rival to Robert and a bodyguard for Weda.
 When they get off the island they return to Weda's family's mansion where everyone makes plans to go to school.